CosmoLike/cocoa/README.md

 2. Weak Lensing parameterization: $\big(\Omega_m,\Omega_b\big)$ as primary MCMC parameters and $\big(\Omega_c h^2, \Omega_b h^2\big)$ as derived quantities.

-Adopting $\big(\Omega_m,\Omega_b\big)$ as main MCMC parameters can create a silent bug in Cobaya; we are unsure if this problem persists in newer Cobaya versions, so this report should be a warning.
-The problem occurs when the option `drop: true` is absent in $\big(\Omega_m,\Omega_b\big)$ parameters, and there are no expressions that define the derived $\big(\Omega_c h^2, \Omega_b h^2\big)$ quantities.
-The bug is silent because the MCMC runs without any warnings, but the CAMB Boltzmann code does not update the cosmological parameters at every MCMC iteration.
+Adopting $\big(\Omega_m,\Omega_b\big)$ as main MCMC parameters can create a silent bug in Cobaya; *we are unsure if this problem persists in newer Cobaya versions, so this report should be a warning*.
+The problem occurs when the option `drop: true` is absent in $\big(\Omega_m,\Omega_b\big)$ parameters, and there are no expressions that define the derived $\big(\Omega_c h^2, \Omega_b h^2\big)$ quantities. *The bug is silent* because the MCMC runs without any warnings, but the CAMB Boltzmann code does not update the cosmological parameters at every MCMC iteration.
 As a result, the resulting posteriors are flawed, but they may seem reasonable to those unfamiliar with the issue.
 Please be aware of this bug to avoid any potential inaccuracies in the results.

 The correct way to create YAML files with $\big(\Omega_m,\Omega_b\big)$ as primary MCMC parameters is exemplified below